 5. It’s Easier Than You Think to Get Started

-Whether or not you already have a website, is easier than you might think.
+Whether or not you already have a website, getting started with e-commerce is easier than you might think.
 Online credit card processing requires several key things, including a website and shopping cart software, to allow customers to browse and select what they want to buy.
 You will also need a Payment Gateway and online merchant account in order to collect and receive credit card payments.
 If you choose a credit card processor that integrates with common platforms, connecting these dots so that you can start making sales and growing your business is easier than you might expect.

 6. Ecommerce Credit Card Processing Isn’t Inherently Risky